Vietnam.vn - Nền tảng quảng bá Việt Nam

 The UNICEF official said that if this were done, Australia would become the safest place in the world for children to access the internet.
 It is known that the eSafety Committee will negotiate online safety regulations, related to legislative documents that the Australian Government considers inappropriate for children, such as online pornography.

 In the coming time, the E-Safety Commission will announce 5 regulations on online safety.
-The parties subject to these regulations include: social media services; application distribution services; data storage services; internet transmission services and manufacturers, suppliers, maintainers or installers of equipment related to online services or internet transmission.
+The parties that are subject to these regulations include: social media services; application distribution services; data storage services; internet transmission services and manufacturers, suppliers, maintainers or installers of equipment related to online services or internet transmission.

 Source